SaltyGoo/saltygoo.github.io/_posts/2020-11-13-floral-salvage.md

 ---
 **R**: Touch

 As you touch a target, flowers erupt from its wounds.
-It takes 0.5 x [dice] damage for every unhealed point of damage it has already taken.
-If this damage kills the target, their corpse is entirely consumed by plant growth, and turns into a beautiful flower-covered tree measuring [sum] feet.
+It takes [dice] damage for every hit points it is missing.
+If this damage kills the target, its corpse is entirely consumed by plant growth, and turns into a beautiful flower-covered tree measuring [sum] feet.
+A save is allowed to halve the damage.

 ###### *Flower + Salvage*